 The HomeStyle Program requires borrowers to submit to the lender plans and specifications for the home renovation project.
 Preparing these plans can be costly and time-consuming.
 Additionally, due to the additional work required to review and process a HomeStyle mortgage, most lenders charge an extra fee which increases your closing costs.
 Some appraisers may also charge higher fees because they are required to appraise the property both before and after the home renovation project is completed.
 Additionally, because of the complexity involved, it can take more than three months to process and close a HomeStyle loan as compare to one-to-two months for a regular mortgage.
 Borrowers should understand the extra cost and time associated with a HomeStyle Mortgage before selecting a lender.

 The HomeStyle Renovation program limits the size of loan you can obtain through the program.
-The HomeStyle Program uses the conforming loan limit, which ranges from $484,350 to $726,525 in the contiguous United States for a single unit property.
-In Alaska and Hawaii the conforming loan limit is $726,525 for a single unit property.
+The HomeStyle Program uses the conforming loan limit, which is $726,200 for a single unit property in the contiguous United States.
+In Alaska and Hawaii the conforming loan limit is $1,089,300 for a single unit property.
 People who live in more expensive areas of the country may find that the loan limits reduce their housing options.
-Additionally, please note that the value of the renovations can total up to 50% of the as-completed appraised value of the property.
-For example, if the as-completed value of the property is $400,000, you can borrow up to $200,000 for renovations and remodeling.
+Additionally, please note that for a home purchase loan, the maximum value of the renovations is the lower of 75% of the as-completed appraised property value or the property purchase price plus the total renovation costs.
+For example, if the as-completed value of the property is $400,000, you can borrow up to $300,000 for renovations and remodeling.
+For a refinance, the total renovation cost is limited to 75% of the as-completed property value.
+For a manufactured home, the value of the renovations is the lower of 50% of the as-completed property value or $50,000.
 The limit on renovations could restrict the amount of work you can do to improve a property.

 Unlike the FHA 203(k) Loan Program, the HomeStyle Renovation Program does not permit home owners to be reimbursed for the labor or sweat equity they contribute to a renovation project from the loan proceeds.
 Home owners can be reimbursed for any supplies or materials they purchase for the project but they cannot receive any cash proceeds from the loan.